pddring/stickerchart/README.md

 This code uses copyright free images but includes the JQuery library which is also published under the MIT license: https://jquery.org/license/

-You can also download a free (and ad-free) android app [here](https://play.google.com/store/apps/details?id=com.pddring.stickerchart):
+You can download a free (and ad-free) android app [here](https://play.google.com/store/apps/details?id=com.pddring.stickerchart)

+Find out more here: [http://blog.withcode.uk/2017/08/free-potty-training-chart-ad-free-open-source-app-now-on-android/](http://blog.withcode.uk/2017/08/free-potty-training-chart-ad-free-open-source-app-now-on-android/)